Article courtesy of phoenixnap.com – published originally February 2019

 A password attack simply means an attempt to decrypt or obtain a user’s password with illegal intentions.

 Crackers can use password sniffers, dictionary attacks, and cracking programs in password attacks.
 There are few defense mechanisms against password attacks, but usually, the remedy is inculcating a password policy that includes a minimum length, frequent changes, and unrecognizable words.

 Password attacks are often carried out by recovering passwords stored or exported through a computer system.
-The password recovery is usually done by continuously guessing the password through a computer algorithm.
+Password recovery is usually done by continuously guessing the password through a computer algorithm.
 The computer tries several combinations until it successfully discovers the password.

 - Eavesdropping Attack

 Eavesdropping attacks start with the interception of network traffic.

 An Eavesdropping breach, also known as snooping or sniffing, is a network security attack where an individual tries to steal the information that smartphones, computers and other digital devices send or receive This hack capitalizes on unsecured network transmissions to access the data being transmitted.
 Eavesdropping is difficult to detect since it doesn’t cause abnormal data transmissions.